 How Vaccines Work: A Brief Explainer

-How much do vaccines cost in the Philippines?
+How Much Do Vaccines Cost in the Philippines?

-This is the reason the government initiated the Expanded Program on Immunization or EPI.
-This program makes sure that mothers and their infants and children have access to recommended vaccines against preventable diseases, such as tuberculosis, diphtheria, tetanus, measles, pertussis, and poliomyelitis.
+For this reason, the government initiated the Expanded Program on Immunization (EPI).
+This program ensures that mothers and their infants and children have access to recommended vaccines against preventable diseases, such as tuberculosis, diphtheria, tetanus, measles, pertussis, and poliomyelitis.

-Families can usually get free vaccines in health centers in the Philippines.
-However, getting vaccines for other diseases may require you to visit private clinics and hospitals.
+Families can get these free vaccines in health centers in the Philippines.
+However, getting vaccines for other types of diseases may require you to visit private clinics and hospitals.

 Vaccine Price List in the Philippines